sdxic/LAB-ACI-Ansible/README.md

 <br><br>

 # Part 3: Lab 1 - Ansible CLI
+Lab 1 covers the ACI object buildout introducing Ansible as the automation engine, but stops short of securing each of the zones.
+Review the topology diagram below.
+At the conclusion of lab 1, you will be able to ping, SSH and send HTTP requests to all test virtual machines in your tenant from your jump box.
+Additionally, all test virtual machines in your tenant will be able to ping, SSH and send HTTP requests to each other.
 1. Review the 3-tier application topology.<br>![](images/topology.jpg)
 1. Review the [Lab 1 repository](https://github.com/sdxic/LAB-ACI-Ansible/tree/main/lab1/)
 1. Manually deploy a VRF in ACI